mcibique/vue-testing-examples/README.md

 ### Don'ts

-* Do not mock original axios functions because you loose huge portion of functionality done by axios (e.g. custom interceptors).
+* Do not mock original axios functions because you lose huge portions of functionality done by axios (e.g. custom interceptors).

 ```js
 import axios from 'axios';